Universal Constants and Energy Integral in Self-Organized Criticality Systems: INTRODUCTION

 While this brief derivation of Eqs.~(1)-(7) expresses the two main assumptions of fractality and linear flux-volume relationship for $\gamma=1$, a third assumption needs to be brought in that takes the spatio-temporal evolution into account (e.g., see scale-free statistics of spatio-temporal auroral emission, Uritsky et al.~2002), which can be accomplished by the assumption of (classical) diffusive transport,

 with the transport coefficient $\beta=1$.
-We call this model the {\sl standard fractal-diffusive self-organized criticality (FD-SOC)} model (defined by [$d=3, \gamma=1, \beta=1$], while the generalized FD-SOC model allows for variable coefficients [$d, \gamma, \beta$].
+We call this model the {\sl standard fractal-diffusive self-organized criticality (FD-SOC)} model, defined by [$d=3, \gamma=1, \beta=1$], while the generalized FD-SOC model allows for variable coefficients [$d, \gamma, \beta$].
 Note that there is a subtle paradigm shift from microscopic to macroscopic concepts.
-The classical Bak-Tang-Wiesenfeld (1987) model mimics transport in SOC avalanches by cellular automation redistribution rules in the microscopic world, while it is conceptualized by diffusive transport in the macroscopic world.
-We prefer the FD-SOC model in quantitative modeling of SOC processes, since cellular automaton algorithms require numerical methods and cannot be expressed in analytical terms.
-However, the diffusive transport in a SOC avalanche appears to generate very similar avalanches as the next-neighbor interactions of cellular automatons.
+The classical Bak-Tang-Wiesenfeld (1987) model mimics transport in SOC avalanches by cellular automaton redistribution rules in the microscopic world, while it is conceptualized by diffusive transport in models of SOC avalanches.
+We prefer the FD-SOC model in quantitative modeling of SOC processes, since cellular automaton algorithms require numerical methods and cannot be expressed analytically as a function of time.
+However, the diffusive transport in a SOC avalanche appears to generate similar avalanches as the next-neighbor interactions of cellular automata.

 In this study we are testing the universality of power law slopes for fluxes ($\alpha_F=1.80$) and fluences ($\alpha_E=1.67$) for a set of 23 astrophysical phenomena.
 We find that most of the relevant observations are consistent with the standard FD-SOC model, but can identify also cases that require non-SOC models.
-In Section 2 we describe the data analysis and results, which include the selection of observations (Section 2.1), the definition of flux and fluence (Section 2.2), distributions of observed power law slopes (Section 2.3), the results of power law slopes for fluxes (Section 2.4) and fluences (Section 2.5), the effects of coherent and incoherent radiation (Section 2.6), the power laws of random dize distributions (Sectionn 2.7), the establishment of universal constants in terms of the FD-SOC model (Section 2.8), and the establishment of the finiteness of the energy integral of SOC avalanche distributions (Section 2.9).
+In Section 2 we describe the data analysis and results, which include the selection of observations (Section 2.1), the definition of flux and fluence (Section 2.2), the nonparametric statistics of observed power law slopes (Section 2.3), the results of power law slopes for fluxes (Section 2.4) and fluences (Section 2.5), statistical outliers (Section 2.6), the nonlinear scaling of SEP events (Section 2.7), the effects of coherent and incoherent radiation (Section 2.8), the power laws of random dize distributions (Section 2.9), and the establishment of universal constants in terms of the FD-SOC model (Section 2.10).